apl-cornell/viaduct/artifact-eval/README.md

 - macOS: https://docs.docker.com/docker-for-mac/#resources
 - Windows: https://docs.docker.com/docker-for-windows/#resources

+Note that this limit is for all Dockers containers running on your machine combined.
+If you are running other containers, adjust the limit accordingly.

-Note that changing these settings will kill all running containers.
+Changing these settings will kill all running containers;
+you will have to start the container again.

 #### Enabling network admin privileges (Optional)

-If you would like to simulate our LAN and WAN network settings when running the RQ3 benchmarks, you need to start the Docker container with network admin privileges:
+If you would like to simulate our wide area network (WAN) settings when running the RQ3 benchmarks, you need to start the Docker container with network admin privileges: